jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   - **forestry classification** has the meaning given in section 196
   - **fugitive coal seam gas** means gas released by the activity of mining coal as calculated in accordance with any regulations made under this Act
   - **general cancellation account** means an account in the Registry for the purpose of holding units on behalf of the Crown that are cancelled for any reason
+  - **General land owned by Māori** has the meaning given in section 4 of Te Ture Whenua Maori Act 1993
   - **goods** means all kinds of movable property, including motor vehicles
   - **goods levy** means the synthetic greenhouse gas levy imposed by section 227(1)﻿(b)
   - **greenhouse gas** means—